astralfrontier/metalsmith-open-graph/README.md

 when other plugins could be in play (e.g. permalink).
 If you know in advance what the URL is going to be, we can try specifying it in metadata somehow.

+## Type

+Some Open Graph types may require extra metadata.
+At present, it is not possible to specify this.

 ## Title, Description, Image